 The future of personal computers

-A couple of years ago, ARM’s lead mobile strategist James Bruce told Wired that he believed that the PC has become many users’ secondary computer, with smartphones being in the first place.
+A couple of years ago, ARM’s lead mobile strategist James Bruce told Wired that he believed that the PC has become many users’ secondary computers, with smartphones being in the first place.
 But there are things that still can’t be done on a 5″ touchscreen alone.
 For productivity, you need a large screen, a keyboard, and a mouse – but not a separate PC, it seems.
 Especially since the release of Samsung’s DeX Station earlier this year.

 DeX is not just a docking station with a few extra USB ports.
 It is a docking station with an HDMI and an Ethernet port, a charger and a cooler, and the software solution to turn it into a true desktop experience.
 Right now, only a handful of apps, and an even smaller handful of handsets – the Galaxy S8 series, including the S8 Active, and the Note8 – have DeX support.
 But thanks to the power of Samsung, this will likely become a widespread technology – and the future of personal computers.